Wingkelinks/find_my_water_MSP2/README.md

 - **Strong water/ocean theme** inspired a matching colour pallete, i.e. variations of blues in conjunction with complimentary and triadic colours including, oranges, pinks and greens.
 [Coolors](https://coolors.co/) was used to create a pallete by sampling colors from an image used in the website.

 - For **font selection** [Google Fonts](https://fonts.google.com/) was used.
-A variety of fonts were tested before settling on "Montserrat Subrayada" as a leading font, which is paired with "Montserrat Alternates" as a sub-font.
-The 'underlined' design seemed to contrast the movement of the water video on the home page.
+A variety of fonts were tested before settling on "Bungee Shade" as a leading font, which is paired with "Pangolin" as a sub-font.
+The 'outlined' design on Bungee Shade provides strong contrast against the movement of the water video on the home page.

+- [Google Fonts: Material Icons](https://fonts.google.com/icons) were used to implement the 'map marker' that accompanies the title in the navbar and home page.
+This icon was chosen not only for it's reference to mapping, searching and discovering, but also because it hints at a water droplet, albeit an upside down one.

 ##